thibaudclement/letsbendthecurve/README.md

 - **GitHub Pages Setup (3 hours):** Purchased domain names (`letsbendthecurve.com` and `computingsustainability.com`), initialized this GitHub [repository](https://github.com/thibaudclement/letsbendthecurve), and configured GitHub Pages with custom domains.
 - **Website Design (6 hours):** Established the project’s basic repository structure, made key design decisions (e.g. font and color palette), and built the main page layout.
 - **Chart Design (40 hours):** Designed and implemented 18 charts using D3, along with interactive controls where appropriate.
-- **Writing (8 hours):** Refined the article’s narrative, created a detailed outline, and drafted the content based on insights from charts and interviews.
+- **Writing (8 hours):** Refined the article’s narrative, created a detailed outline, and drafted the text based on insights from charts and interviews.
-- **Testing & Debugging (4 hours):** Performed quality assurance and fixed bugs, particularly in the Fortune 500 chart’s filtering system, which posed significant challenges.
+- **Testing & Debugging (4 hours):** Performed quality assurance and fixed bugs to ensure the project functioned as intended.
+Most of the debugging and fixing time was spent resolving challenges in the controls and filtering systems of the Fortune 500 chart.
 - **Final Touches (7 hours):** Proofread the text, updated colors for consistency, and made minor adjustments to charts.
 - **Video Recording (5 hours):** Produced a 2-minute video demo featuring a voiceover to explain the project, showcase interactions in the visualizations, and describe key findings.
 - **README Draft (2 hours):** Documented the project in this README file.

 ## Future Developments

+This project is due on December 8, 2024, after which all development efforts will pause until grading is complete.
+Once the project has been evaluated, I plan to explore the following improvements:
+- **Responsive Design:** Adapt the layout for mobile devices and optimize user interactions for touchscreen interfaces, improving the experience on smartphones and tablets where mouse hovering is unavailable.
+- **Tooltip Refinement:** Replace native tooltips in in-text data points with CSS-based tooltips for faster and smoother display of additional information.
+- **Text-Chart Interactions:** Introduce synchronized hover effects between text and charts, enabling users to highlight related elements in the text and visualizations simultaneously.
+- **Lazy Loading:** Implement lazy loading of sections to make the explainer more dynamic and improve performance as users scroll through the page.
+- **Reference Section:** Add a comprehensive list of relevant resources at the bottom of the article for reference and further reading.
+- **Real-Time Data Integration:** Connect the project to the [Website Carbon API](https://www.websitecarbon.com/api/) and live data about Fortune 500 companies to ensure the article stays up to date with the latest information.
+- **User Guide:** Include a simple, collapsible guide to help users navigate the article, such as explanations of color coding and interactive features.